gift-surg/GIFT-Grab/README.md

 [webm]: https://www.webmproject.org/users/

+# Licence

+Copyright (c) 2015-7, [University College London][ucl].

+GIFT-Grab is available as free open-source software under a BSD-3-Clause licence.
+Other licences may apply for the GIFT-Grab dependencies.
+Please see the installation instructions for the dependencies and implications of using them with regards to licensing.

 # Funding

 GIFT-Grab was developed as part of the [GIFT-Surg][giftsurg] project at the [Translational Imaging Group][tig] in the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].